TelegramMessenger/Telegram-iOS/docs/Guide-Migration-Kits-template.md

 In Xcode open the `Project Navigator` (⌘+1).
 In the search field at the bottom enter `HockeySDK.framework`.
 If search returns any results you have the first release of our unified SDK added to your project.
 Even if you added it as a git submodule we would suggest you remove it first.
 Repeat the same for `CrashReporter.framework` and `HockeySDKResources.bundle`.

+### HockeySDK-iOS v3.0.x

+In Xcode open the `Project Navigator` (⌘+1).
+In the search field at the bottom enter `HockeySDK.embeddedFramework`.
+If search returns any results you have the first release of our unified SDK added to your project.
+Even if you added it as a git submodule we would suggest you remove it first.

 ### Final Steps

 Search again in the `Project Navigator` (⌘+1) for "CrashReporter.framework".
 You shouldn't get any results now.
 If not, remove the CrashReporter.framework from your project.